wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 <img alt="wis2box-webapp.png" src="../../assets/img/wis2box-webapp.png" width="600">

-This is the (new) wis2box web-application to enable you to interact with your wis2box:
+This is the (new) wis2box web application to enable you to interact with your wis2box:

 - ingest ASCII and CSV data
 - update/review your station metadata
 - monitor notifications published on your wis2box-broker

-We will use this web-application in a later session.
+We will use this web application in a later session.

 ## wis2box UI